nono provides two ways to keep credentials out of the sandboxed process:

 Then run with the custom credential:

-nono run --profile my-agent --proxy-credential telegram -- my-bot
+nono run --profile my-agent --credential telegram -- my-bot

 Custom credentials can also override built-in services.
 For example, to route OpenAI requests through a custom proxy: